laraalegre/lotss-dr1/docs/README.md

 The source detection in LoTSS-DR1 is performed using the Python Blob Detector and Source Finder Software (**PyBDSF**, Mohan et al. 2015) which fits Gaussians to pixel islands.
 This generates components rather than true sources.
 For that reason, the identification of LOFAR radio sources as well as the cross-matching with optical counterparts (Pan-STARRS and WISE) was achieved using a combination of statistical likelihood ratio techniques and visual inspection via a private LOFAR Galaxy Zoo (LGZ) classification project (described in Williams et al. 2018).

-The LoTSS-DR1 connection between each raw PyBDSF source and the final optical associations (or lack of association), is explained in a Jupyter notebook ([available for download](# Downloads)).
+The LoTSS-DR1 connection between each raw PyBDSF source and the final optical associations (or lack of association), is explained in a Jupyter notebook (avalilable in the **Downloads** section).
 The input and output catalogues are explained next.

 ***